mediawiki-utilities/python-mediawiki-utilities/WORK_LOG.rst

+2013-12-23
+	Still hacking on `mw.lib.changes`.
+It's the same set of issues described in the last log.
+I'm making progress building a params parser.
+I think that my strategy is going to be to let the user handle params parsing themselves with a new `types.Protection` type.

+	Oh!
+And I did get `types.TimestampType` extended to have a `strptime` method.
+That's all nice and tested.

+	Note that I think it might be a good idea to consolidate all defaults for better documentation.

+	Anyway.
+All tests are passing.
+It's time to work on something else for a little while.

 2013-12-19
 	Still working on `mw.lib.changes`.
 I like the structure for the most part.
 It looks like I'm going to have to join `revision` and `logging` to `recentchanges` in order construct an appropriate `change.Change` from a row.
 That means I'm going to need a funny new method on `database.RecentChanges`.
 That's going to confuse people.
 Boo.